What Is a Business Bottleneck (And How to Find Yours in 15 Minutes)

 Bottlenecks are sequential, not parallel.

 You always have exactly one constraint limiting throughput.
-Fix it, the next emerges.
-This is constraint theory applied to business operations.
+Fix it, the next emerges—this is constraint thinking applied directly to how your business runs.

-3. Coordination bottleneck (scale stage: $100K+, team overhead limits scale)
+Coordination bottleneck (scale stage: $100K+, team overhead limits scale).

 Wrong thinking: “I have multiple bottlenecks—sales AND delivery AND coordination.”